yoavram/curriculum-vitae/curriculum-vitae.md

 *   **Ram, Y.**, Guiejman, A. and Hadany L. (2014). proevolution simulation: Version Dobzhansky. *ZENODO*.
 DOI: [10.5281/zenodo.11400](http://dx.doi.org/10.5281/zenodo.11400).

 ## Presentations

-Upcoming
+2015
-:   Poster at the **Gordon Research Conference** *on Biological Mechanisms in Evolution*, Stonehill College, Easton, MA, USA, June 28 - July 3.
+:   **Oral presentation** at the **Gordon Research Conference** *on Biological Mechanisms in Evolution*, Stonehill College, Easton, MA, USA, June 28 - July 3.
 :	Poster at the *Forecasting Evolution?* SFB 680 conference in Lisbon, Portugal, July 8 - 11.

-2015
+:	*The Population Genetics of Stress-Induced Mutation* - seminar at the IST, Austria, June 25.
 :   *Stress-induced mutagenesis & complex adaptation* - **Short oral presentation** at the Two2Many Systems Biology Conference, Weizmann Institute, March.
 :   Oral presentation at the Quantitivate and Evolutionary Biology Seminar, Tel-Aviv University, March.
 :   *On the role of stress-induced mutagenesis in evolution* - Poster at the Israeli Genetics Society annual meeting, Weizmann Institute, February.